Apple TV+ Makes Strong Debut With The Morning Show

 What The Morning Show Is All About On Apple TV+

-One of the first announcements to come out about Apple TV+ was news of an upcoming series starring television icons Jennifer Aniston and Steve Carell, as well as Oscar Winning Reese Witherspoon.
+One of the first announcements to come out about Apple TV+ were details of an upcoming series starring television icons Jennifer Aniston and Steve Carell, as well as Oscar Winning Reese Witherspoon.
 With so many awards and critical acclaim behind the backs of the stars, the show easily became the center of some internet hype.
 There’s never been a question of whether they would be able to showcase their best work on The Morning Show.
 It’s clear from the first 3 episodes that they’ve nailed their performances.

 The Morning Show follows its namesake as Alex Levy (Aniston) learns that her co-host Mitch (Carell) has been fired for allegations of sexual misconduct.
 The duo had been co-hosting for years, and Alex must not only navigate the loss of friendship but also some pretty significant work changes.
 Bradley (Witherspoon) stumbles upon the set of The Morning Show after a viral video of a politically driven outburst becomes viral.
 Bradley manages to capture hearts with the kind of passionate motivations that Alex lacks.
 With her new arrival, everyone is questioning their own future.
 Will Alex be able to stay on The Morning Show?
 Or will Bradley take over?
 As for Mitch, it’s pretty clear his career is over.
 And we’re fine with that.